26 April 2022

 Bonus tips for MacOS X users

 By default, KeePassXC prevents recordings and screenshots of the application window on Windows and macOS.

-Like saying in the documentation, you can’t take a screenshot of KeePassXC.
+As said in the documentation, you can’t take a screenshot of KeePassXC.
 It’s a good security feature.
 But if one day you need to do it (like, when writing an article about this awesome tool), we will have to bypass this option.
-The manual says to launch the application with --allow-screencapture parameter.
-But how to do it on MacOSX ?
+The manual says to launch the application with --allow-screen capture parameter.
+But how to do it on MacOSX?
 Here we go:

 open -a KeePassXC.app /dev/null --args --allow-screencapture